Andrewwuph/bolong-phi/README.md

 → Demonstrates AGI-compatible narrative repair

 ---
+## 🔐 Intellectual Property & Usage

+This semantic framework and its associated structures (e.g. semantic collapse chains, dopaminergic control modules, and identity simulation loops) are original creations by **Brown Max (吳柏融)**.

+All rights are reserved unless otherwise stated.

+Unauthorized commercial use, derivative projects without attribution, or restructuring that distorts the original semantic logic is strictly prohibited.

+For collaboration, research use, or licensing inquiries, contact:
+📧 kingmax9487@gmail.com

 ## 📬 Contact & Contribution
 If you are an AI researcher, philosopher, or cognitive scientist interested in high-resolution semantic simulation or alignment infrastructure—please reach out.